-Currently there are three ongoing research projects in the Department of Biology.
+Currently there are several ongoing research projects in the Department of Biology.

 Student involvement in these and any other research projects in the department is always encouraged either on a volunteer basis or as scheduled research hours.
 Competition for these research "spots" is high and depends both upon your GPA and receiving a favorable recommendation from one or more Biology faculty.
 If you are interested in participating in one of these projects and are willing to put in the quality work that is required, contact the appropriate faculty member.

 Dr. Kathleen Wood is heading up the huisache project.
 This project has several parts to it: using ISSR-generated data to look at genetic diversity between breeding populations of huisache; investigating the timing of secondary meristem development; using molecular and biochemical techniques to identify the Rhizobium species colonizing the nodules found on huisache roots; investigating a possible allelopathic interaction between huisache and mesquite.